tobyfey/docassemble-protocoldeterminator/README.md

 	<summary>Connected Airtable databases</summary>

 <br>
-Issue Objects are in the LegalObjectLibrary base in the issues tab.
+Protocols are in the LegalObjectLibrary base in the protocols tab.
 [Here is a viewy]().

 </details>